owenpriestley/owenpriestley.github.io/_pages/cv/cv.md

 <p>Sheffield Hallam University<br/>
 <i>2010 - 2013</i></p>

-- Practiced writing concise, effective copy for varying purposes and audiences.
+- Practiced writing concise, effective copy for varying purposes and audiences
-- Edited, proofread and submitted written work to strict deadlines.
+- Edited, proofread and submitted written work to strict deadlines
-- Produced work to be published through various channels; with print, digital and spoken word being the most prominent
-- Acted upon feedback from peers and lecturers to improve written work.
+- Used feedback from peers and lecturers to improve written work

 <h2 style="color: black">A-Level: English, Graphic Design and Media Studies</h2>
 <p>The Sheffield College<br/>
 <i>2008 - 2010</i></p>

-- Researched and presented information in concise written essays and/or via spoken presentations.
+- Researched and presented information in concise written essays and/or via spoken presentations
-- Used Adobe creative suites to produce promotional and informative materials, both for digital and print consumption.
+- Used Adobe creative suites to produce promotional and informative materials, both for digital and print consumption
-- Studied fundamental media theory and applied it to the analysis of existing work.
+- Studied fundamental media theory and applied it to the analysis of existing work

 <br/>
 <h1 style="color: #FE4365; text-align: center; text-indent: -1em">Other skills</h1>
 * * *

 - Knowledge of Adobe Creative Suite and Creative Cloud.
-- Substantial experience with Microsoft Office.
 - Knowledge of HTML, CSS, JavaScript and SQL
-- Experience with content management systems, including Confluence
+- Experience with various content management systems, including Confluence and EPi Server